reimagined/resolve/docs/api/encryption/secrets-manager.md

 ## `setSecret`

-Saves the specified secrete to the event store.
+Saves the specified secret to the event store.

 **Example**